 Licensee is in compliance with terms and conditions of the existing license.
-During annual FERC Project inspections and the 5 year public safety, environmental and recreation inspections, various remedial actions are recommended as a result of the inspections.
-Licensee initiates actions to correct any issues of safety, compliance or other issues as recommended from the inspections and provides written confirmation of the actions taken.
+During annual FERC Project inspections and the 5-year public safety, environmental, and recreation inspections, various remedial actions are recommended as a result of the inspections.
+Licensee initiates actions and proposes plans and schedules for more significant actions to correct any issues of safety, compliance, or other issues as recommended from the inspections and provides written confirmation of the actions taken.